New Student Fall Athlete Orientation

 Building a Culture of Safety and Respect

-Staff from Residential Life and the Community Standards Office, Campus Safety, and Title IX will address policies, procedures, and standards to cultivate an ethical and safe environment for all.
+Staff from Residential Life, Title IX, the Community Standards Office and Campus Safety will address policies, procedures, and standards to cultivate an ethical and safe environment for all.

 Center for Life’s Work and Finding a Job on Campus